danielefriolo/ledgerMPC/README.md

 ## Usage

-To start using our proxy, go to `src/main/java` per the `proxy.java` file is located.
+To start using our proxy for a communication channel, go to `src/main/java` per the `proxy.java` file is located.
 To run the daemon, use the following command

 ```shell
 #java -cp <JAR BUILD FILE PATH> proxy.java <C/S> <SID> <LOCAL PARTY PID> <REMOTE PARTY PID> <PORT> <CONFIG INFO> <BLOCKCHAIN> <QUICKNESS>
 ```

-This command must be run the user for each recipient in the MPC.
+This command must be run by the user for each remote party involved in the MPC execution (n-1 communication channels).
 In particular each command invokation opens a ccommunication channel with a remote party.
 We remark the fact that in this version the user has to write the **absolute** path of the blockchain's configuration file.
 We describe the meaning of the described fields in the following:

 * **Jar build file path**: the path of the `.jar` file created during the installation phase